djmattyg007/lustache-cli/README.txt

 lustache-cli

 lustache-cli is a command-line interface to lustache, the mustache templating engine for lua.
+It is developed and tested against lua 5.3, but it may work just fine with 5.1 and 5.2.
 It depends on the following libraries:

 - lustache (obviously)
 - argparse